-Step 3: Argument structure and selection of target word-senses
+Step 3: Argument structure and selection of target wordsenses

 The last step includes the mapping to target word-senses (instead of simply words) and the mapping of arguments to the target word argument structure.
 Mismatches are handled during this acquisition step.
 The acquisition of lexical entries at CRL actually follows this approach with several important benefits:

-- For each acquisition sub-task, the acquirer uses a simple specialized acquisition tool which is not only simple to build but also simple to use. - Since the acquirer is less distracted by a complex Graphical User Interface (GUI), he can concentrate better on the task at hand. - Since the task itself is simple and repetitive, the cognitive load is reduced: the acquirer does not have to switch between different complex procedures, and can thus work faster and with less errors.
+- For each acquisition sub-task, the acquirer uses a simple specialized acquisition tool which is not only simple to build but also simple to use.
+The acquisition tools are part of the Habanera dictionary management toolset (Zajac 1997b). - Since the acquirer is less distracted by a complex Graphical User Interface (GUI), he can concentrate better on the task at hand. - Since the task itself is simple and repetitive, the cognitive load is reduced: the acquirer does not have to switch between different complex procedures, and can thus work faster and with less errors.

-4.2 Building analysis and transfer grammars
+4.2 Building analysis and transfer

+grammars